bwsw/cloud-plugin-vm-logs/README.md

 Filebeat configuration should contain a field `token` that is the token obtained via CloudStack (see [createVmLogToken](#createvmlogtoken)), *fields_under_root* equal to true and Logstash output.

+Filebeat configuration must not contain a field `vm_uuid` otherwise VM logs will be dropped.

 A configuration example can be find [here](deployment/vmlogs-filebeat.yml).

 ## Curator 5.5